Hammerspoon/hammerspoon/README.md

 downloaded file, move the app where you want it, and run it.
 You may need to right-click it and click "Open" the first time.

-Feel free to install the current pre-release (beta6).
-It's basically the version that's going to be released once we get the icon (see issue #1), since I haven't found any bugs yet and there are no other open issues.
-And if you run `updates.check()`, you'll get notified when 1.0 is released.
-So go for it!
+Feel free to install the current pre-release (beta 6).
+You can use the `updates` module to know when 1.0 is officially released, although I expect it should happen within a week.

 ### Usage